 In 2019, the $16 million purse was split between the main Cup race ($9m) and a new Turf race ($7m) drew a strong field.

-The 2022 event will continue with the same “medication-free” standards and purse amounts established in 2020.
-Additionally, the winner of the World Cup Invitational will again receive an automatic bid to the 2022 $20 million Saudi Cup!
+The 2022 event continued with the same "medication-free" standards and purse amounts established in 2020.
+Additionally, the winner of the World Cup Invitational again received an automatic bid to the 2022 $20 million Saudi Cup!

-A new addition for 2022 will be the inaugural running of the Pegasus Filly & Mare Turf Invitational.
-This 1 & 1/16-mile (G3) event will carry a $500,000 purse and replaces the Marshua’s River.
+A new addition for 2022 was the inaugural running of the Pegasus Filly & Mare Turf Invitational.
+This 1 & 1/16-mile (G3) event will carry a $500,000 purse and replaces the Marshua's River.

-The 2022 Championship session at Gulfstream runs from December (2021) to April 3rd.
-This year’s stakes schedule is worth $14.26 million, an increase of over $1 million from last winter.
+The 2023 Championship meet at Gulfstream runs from December 26th to April 2nd.
+This year's stakes schedule is worth $13.6 million.